kdshah6593/kdshah6593/README.md

 </h1>

 - 🔭 I’m currently working on cool stuff at Hyperproof
-- 🔭 I’m currently working on a deal analyzer mobile app for Avestor, Inc.
 - 🤔 I’m looking for help with an API for the Stormlight Archive Book Series
 - 👯 I’m looking to collaborate on any projects where people need help, just looking to keep coding!
 - ⚡ Fun fact: I am a diehard Pittsburgh Steelers and Pittsburgh Penguins fan